Health Secretary Steve Barclay keen to focus on next year's NHS pay deal

 Sources close to Mr Barclay say he wants no delay in getting pay levels set for the year from April 2023.

-But the unions says strikes are about this year's pay deal, which Mr Barclay is refusing to negotiate on.
+But the unions say strikes are about this year's pay offer, which Mr Barclay is refusing to negotiate on.

 They are urging him to do "the sensible, grown-up thing" and talk about pay now.

-Unions have also questioned the independence of the pay review body, arguing it is appointed by the government, which sets the parameters of the review.
+Unions have also questioned the independence of the pay review body, arguing it is appointed by the government, which sets the parameters of the review, including the NHS budget.

 The GMB union, which represents some ambulance workers, has said it will not engage with the process next year.